On product sets of arithmetic progressions: Introduction

 \subsection{Proof ideas}

-Our main focus would be on Theorem~\ref{thm: A energy 86} and Theorem~\ref{thm: A energy 2log2-1}, and all the rest results follow from them fairly straightforward (See Section~\ref{Sec: deduction to energy}).
+Our main focus will be on Theorem~\ref{thm: A energy 86} and Theorem~\ref{thm: A energy 2log2-1}, and all the rest of our results will follow from them fairly straightforwardly (See Section~\ref{Sec: deduction to energy}).

-Theorem~\ref{thm: A energy 86} and Theorem~\ref{thm: A energy 2log2-1} are well understood when the arithmetic progression is just the first $N$ integers (See \cite{Ten84,Erd60,ford2008sharp} for the special case of Theorem~\ref{thm: A energy 86} and \cite{PS90} for the special case of Theorem~\ref{thm: A energy 2log2-1}).
-The classical proofs of both special cases involve estimates on $\pi_k(x)$ (the number of integers up to $x$ with $k$ distinct prime factors) and tools like Shiu's Theorem on bounding mean value of multiplicative functions.
-The original arguments can not be directly generalized because tools are not applicable for general arithmetic progressions.
-Our main novelty is the deduction of the general case to the case where the parameters of the arithmetic progression lie in certain range such that all classical tools are applicable.
-The deduction is done by showing desired upper bounds on multiplicative energies in the other cases via elementary counting arguments.
+Theorem~\ref{thm: A energy 86} and Theorem~\ref{thm: A energy 2log2-1} are well understood when the arithmetic progression is just the first $N$ integers (See \cite{Ten84,Erd60,ford2008sharp} for the special case of Theorem~\ref{thm: A energy 86} and \cite{PS90} for the special case of Theorem~\ref{thm: A energy 2log2-1}.)
+The classical proofs of both special cases involve estimates on $\pi_k(x)$ (the number of integers up to $x$ with $k$ distinct prime factors) and tools like Shiu's Theorem on bounding mean values of multiplicative functions.
+The original arguments cannot be directly generalized because these tools are not applicable to general arithmetic progressions.
+Our main novelty is the deduction of the general case in the case where the parameters of the arithmetic progression lie in a certain range such that all classical tools are applicable.
+The deduction is completed by proving the desired upper bounds for multiplicative energies in the other cases via elementary counting arguments.
 After the deduction steps, we carefully employ and adapt the method developed in \cite{ford2008sharp, Erd60, Ford08, FordExtremal18} to conclude the proof of both Theorem~\ref{thm: A energy 86} and Theorem~\ref{thm: A energy 2log2-1}.